It’s that dreaded time of year for us campers and RVers who have to shut down our units for winter.

 Step 4: Kitchen Small Appliances:

-- Coffee Maker: Make sure its cleaned, grounds thrown away, liquid dried out from the carafe….Unplug and place in a cabinet.
+- Coffee Maker: Make sure it’s cleaned, the grounds are thrown away, the liquid is dried out from the carafe….Unplug and place in a cabinet.

 - Any additional appliances you may keep at the camper, I just make sure they are clean and all cooking surfaces are face down.

-Step 5: Kitchen Dish towels, sponges, cleaning liquids:
+Step 5: Kitchen Dish towels, sponges, and cleaning liquids:

 - Sponges: throw away the current one if you are done for the season with washing.
 If you have unused sponges, simply pack them in the bin with other kitchen tools.

 - Liquids: this is for cleaning liquids or any other liquid that you keep in your kitchen area.
 Liquids go into a bin, together, that will be going home with you to preserve their cleaning agents from freezing and thawing.